nurturemassage/nurture-the-couple/reviews.md

 ---
 layout: page
 page-title: Reviews for Nurture the Couple - Couples Massage in Charleston SC
+description: >-
-description: See Google reviews from our many happy couples...
+  See Google reviews from the many happy couples who visit our spa for couples massage...
 permalink: /reviews/
 order: 4
 visible: true